mailpile/python-passcrow/docs/PROTOCOL.md

 2. **Optional:** The Passcrow Servers may notify the user that recovery has been requested.

+3. **Optional:** One or more Passcrow Servers may ask the application to direct the user to a web-page (a URL) to verify their identity.

-3. The identification process results in the user receiving one or more "Verification Codes", which they input into the passcrow-enabled application.
+4. The identification process results in the user receiving one or more "Verification Codes", which they input into the passcrow-enabled application.
 Once the application has collected sufficient codes, it provides those to the Passcrow Servers and receives the Recovery Key Fragment(s) in return.

-4. This allows the application to reconstruct the Recovery Key and decrypt the secret data in the Recovery Pack, thus granting access to locally encrypted data.
+5. This allows the application to reconstruct the Recovery Key and decrypt the secret data in the Recovery Pack, thus granting access to locally encrypted data.